 The 2 runes you'll always take are Celerity and Gathering Storm.
-The amount of AD you get from Gathering Storm makes it a must have on nearly any champion and Graves really likes movement speed so the 3% from celerity is a must get.
-Absolute Focus is a guilty pleasure of mine as it flat out gives so much more AD than Celerity, but at the cost of turning off at low-mid HP and giving no MS. I personally take it when the enemy team can only 100-0 me so i'll always be fighting healthy.
+The amount of AD you get from Gathering Storm makes it a must have on nearly any champion and Graves really likes movement speed so the 1.5% from celerity is a must get.
+Not to mention you get so much AD from the movement speed Fleet Footwork and Stormrazor provide.

 Now whilst Fleet might be the best all around rune setup, not everyone likes Bruiser/Crit Graves.
 If you're more of a bursty assassin kind of player then you'll want to go lethality, and if you go lethality you need to have a different rune setup.
 I personally prefer Dark Harvest but Electrocute is solid too.

 The difference here is a playstyle choice.
 Dark Harvest is better in the mid game and if you like to farm along side killing people.
 It's also my preferred option and the one I suggest you use.
 Electrocute has its place for just being easy to use and being really good in the early game without needing to worry about gathering souls.
 It's a lot stronger before 50 DH stacks too, so keep that in mind.